holochain/syn/DESIGN.md

 - `Change(Vec<Delta>)`: Scribe -> Participants.
 The Scribe sends all participants ordered Deltas to apply to their local states.
 - `CommitNotice(EntryHash)`: Scribe -> Participants.
 When making a Commit, Scribe sends a Commit Notice with the hash.
 This can be used by participants to resync if they missed any Deltas.
 - `SycnReq()` Participant -> Scribe: request latest state for joining/syncing.
-- `SyncResp(SnapshotHash, CommitHash, Deltas)`: Scribe -> Participant.
+- `SyncResp(SnapshotHash, CommitHash, Vec<Delta>)`: Scribe -> Participant.
 Respond with the data needed for a joining/syncing participant to build the current Session's full state.

 ### Sessions